glotzerlab/libgetar/doc/source/py/gtar.rst

 ::

-   # Open an archive for reading
+   # Open a trajectory archive for reading
-   arch = gtar.GTAR('dump.zip', 'r')
+   traj = gtar.GTAR('dump.zip', 'r')
-   # Open an archive for writing, overwriting any dump.zip in the
+   # Open a trajectory archive for writing, overwriting any dump.zip
-   # current directory
+   # in the current directory
-   arch = gtar.GTAR('dump.zip', 'w')
+   traj = gtar.GTAR('dump.zip', 'w')
-   # Open an archive for appending, if you want to add to the file
+   # Open a trajectory archive for appending, if you want to add
-   # without overwriting
+   # to the file without overwriting
-   arch = gtar.GTAR('dump.zip', 'a')
+   traj = gtar.GTAR('dump.zip', 'a')

 Note that currently, due to a limitation in the miniz library we use, you can't append to a zip file that's not using the zip64 format, such